EvernodeXRPL/evernode-docs/docs/source/hosts/evernode-host.md

 ```

 ## Host machine OS Upgrade/Downgrade
-If you are planing to do upgrade or downgrade your host machine OS, you should take [these](./maintenance.md#host-machine-os-upgradedowngrade) action for smooth transition of Evernode.
+If you are planning to upgrade or downgrade your host machine OS, you should take [these](./maintenance.md#host-machine-os-upgradedowngrade) actions for a smooth transition of Evernode.

 ## Host Reputation
 - **Reputation Management:** Host reputation is dynamically adjusted based on specified guidelines, ensuring fairness and reliability within the Evernode network.